 #12 Arenal volcano

-Arenal volcano is one of the most famous images of Costa Rica.
-This perfect cone-shaped mountain volcano is just picture-perfect, but it’s also a very nice travel destination.
-The things to do in the surrounding area include going to the waterfalls, explore the Arenal National Park, and of course bath in the numerous thermal baths and spas.
+Arenal volcano is one of the most prominent images and famous natural landmarks of Costa Rica.
+This perfect cone-shaped mountain volcano is just picture-perfect, but it’s also a lovely travel destination.
+The things to do in the surrounding area include going to the waterfalls, exploring the Arenal National Park, and of course, bath in the numerous thermal baths and spas.

 Did you enjoy this post?
 Have a look at other articles from this series: